The 7th Critical Metals meeting (CMM 2020) - Northwest University, Xi'an, China

-We would like you to be part of the project, and are writing now to invite you to join the Expert Council.
-Specifically, we would like to invite you to join the fourth and final Expert Council, 12-14 March 2017.
-The workshop will be held in Brno, Czech Republic, and is entitled ‘Advancing geomodels for high-tech metal deposits’.
-The workshop has two main objectives: to contribute to an understanding of shallow plumbing systems and concentration of high-tech metals within them, and to develop three-dimensional concepts of geomodels using geological and geophysical evidence.
-The first three days of the meeting will be based in Brno.
+We would like you to be part of the project, and are writing now to invite you to join our meeting.
+Specifically, we would like to invite you to join the 7th Critical Metals meeting in China.
+The workshop will be held in Northwest University, Xi'an, China, and is entitled ‘News and never ending true in high-tech metal deposits’.
+The workshop has two main objectives: to contribute to an understanding of shallow critical metals deposits and concentration of high-tech metals within them, and to discuss three-dimensional concepts of geomodels using geological and geophysical evidence.
+The first three days of the meeting will be based in Northwest University, Xi'an, China.
+It will continue for 5 more dayes in the field where we organize expert fieltrips to main and the most interesting critical metals deposits in China.
 We would be very grateful if you would consider submitting an extended abstract (1-4 sides of A4) and presenting a seminar (15 minutes including questions) with a title of your choosing on your experience of one of the following:

 Session 1 – Shallow plumbing systems: